Phantom of Death: Release

+Home media

-The film was released in 1988.
-According to film critic and historian Roberto Curti, the film has "passable box-office" results.
-The film was released in Germany on home video as Off Balance - Der Tod wartest in Venedig and in Holland and Belgium as an English-language version as Off Balance.
+The film was released in Germany on home video as Off Balance - Der Tod wartet in Venedig and in Holland and Belgium as an English-language version as Off Balance.
 In the United States, it was released by Vidmark as Phantom of Death.
 It has received further DVD releases on home video by Shameless as Phantom of Death.

+The film was released on Blu-Ray by Cauldron Films in August 2023.

 Reception

 From contemporary reviews, "Lor." of Variety commented that the film had "little suspense".
 The review noted that York had "solid thesping which engenders some pathos for the central figure" and added that Pino Donaggio's score was "lush".

 In his book Blood & Black Lace (1999), dedicated to Italian horror and sex films, Adrian Luther Smith described the film as an "unexpectedly thoughtful production", and a "austere horror/giallo hybrid", finding it having a strong cast and "some choice moments of gore."
 Curti wrote in his book Italian Giallo in Film and Television that the film was "somewhat slow" but was "graced by the director's capable technique".